State of M&A Data Rooms — Q1 2026 Read the report →

 3) Five quick tips to pitch FemTech investors (and actually get to "yes")

-Ask for the right next step.
+5. Ask for the right next step.
 Don't end with "thoughts?"
 End with one specific ask: intro to a strategic, a diligence call with their clinician advisor, or a partner meeting after you share a data room.
-Use a professional data room like Peony to organize clinical evidence, regulatory plans, and financials with AI-powered organization and track investor engagement with page-level analytics.
+Use a professional data room like Peony to organize clinical evidence, regulatory plans, and financials in under 5 minutes and track investor engagement with page-level analytics.

 Why professional data rooms matter for FemTech fundraising